 The Great Library – or as some call it, the City of Books – is a lone tower suspended in a dark, boundless void.
 There is no sun, no stars, no moon, or even sky in this land.
 What holds this acropolis aloft remains a mystery.
 Yet within the Tower itself, there exist a plethora of sentient beings made of paper, ink, and magic.

-The Great Library is home to a special collection of books gathered from realms connected to the Forest of Doors.
+The Great Library is home to a special collection of books gathered from realms connected to the Forest of Doors and the Fracture.
 Their caretaker, the Great Librarian, has imbued his collection with so much of his own attention and energy that they have come to life: they have become magical creatures that can talk and even move about under their own power.
 As time went on, these animate tomes became more and more “real” under the Librarian’s care; they grew in size and began to mimic the human form, becoming known as Page Folk: humanoid beings, who are, for all intents and purposes, made of paper and ink.

 The Librarian and his creations are all that is left in the world of the Library.
 Whoever might have inhabited this world before have left no clues to their existence, nor any records describing their forgotten world.
 There are legends about the ancestry of the Great Librarian and the Library itself, and the elder Page Folk speak vaguely of their maker’s origins, but most Folk regard these stories as pure fancy.